LGBTQ rights in the Gambia: Enforcement

 On 10 April 2012, a court remanded in custody 18 purportedly homosexual men who were arrested on 9 April at a bar in the Tourism Development Area.
 The men — 16 from Senegal, one from the Gambia, and one from Nigeria — were charged with "indecent practice among themselves at a public place".
 According to police testimony in court in July 2012, the arrests were made because men were "wearing women's clothes", carrying handbags, and "walking like ladies".
 On 1 August 2012, the prosecutor dropped all charges in the case.

+In November 2014, state forces launched a homosexuality investigation following the enactment of the aggravated homosexuality law, leading to at least eight arrests.
+At least four adult men, a 17-year-old boy, and nine women were apprehended on allegations of aggravated homosexual conduct.
+Detainees were confined at the National Intelligence Agency's headquarters in Banjul and allegedly subjected to torture and ill-treatment to compel confessions.
+Three more men were arrested and interrogated for homosexual activity in December 2014.

+In March 2026, Muhammad Jawo and Muhammad Krubally were each sentenced to five years of imprisonment for engaging in sexual activity in an unfinished building.
+Magistrate Isatou Jallow of the Brusubi Magistrates' Court declared them guilty of violating Section 147(1) of the Criminal Code for indecent conduct between men.

 Family and relationship policy

 Recognition of same-sex relationships

 Same-sex couples have no legal recognition.

 Adoption

 The Gambia prohibits LGBTQ people from adopting children.

 Living conditions

+Gambian society is conservative with strict religious and traditional beliefs.
+Children are raised within male and female gender norms.
+Not conforming to the expected heterosexual norm is seen as deviant and taboo.
+The country's media promotes misinformation, harmful stereotypes, and violence towards LGBTQ+ people.
+A survey conducted from 2021 to 2023 found that 93% of Gambians would dislike or strongly dislike having a homosexual neighbor.

 The U.S. Department of State's 2011 Human Rights Report found that "there was strong societal discrimination against LGBTQ individuals, some of whom were shunned", although "there were no reported incidents of physical violence against LGBTQ individuals during the year".

-The report also found that there were no LGBTQ organizations in the country at the time.
+After President Jammeh lost power to President Adama Barrow in 2016, life remained difficult for LGBTQ+ people in the country.
+There are no LGBTQ+ organizations as it is considered too dangerous.
+Many LGBTQ+ Gambians fear getting arrested or killed and flee to other countries.
+Religious leaders in the country are widely opposed to LGBTQ+ rights with some calling for LGBTQ+ people to be killed.

+In 2023, there were reports of healthcare workers refusing to honor LGBTQ+ people's privacy which has negatively impacted healthcare for human immunodeficiency virus (HIV).
+LGBTQ+ Gambians have reported experiencing employment discrimination as well.
+There were no reported incidents of conversion therapy being performed on LGBTQ+ people.
+There were also no reported incidents of surgeries on intersex children or nonconsenting adults to conform their bodies to expected norms.